LaurentMazare/ocaml-torch/README.md

   (libraries torch))
 ```

-Run `dune build example.exe` to compile the program and
+Run `dune exec example.exe` to compile the program and run it!

-`_build/default/example.exe` to run it!
+Alternatively you can first compile the code via `dune build example.exe` then run the executable
+`_build/default/example.exe` (note that building the bytecode target `example.bc` may
+not work on macos).

 ## Tutorials